risk-first/website/menagerie/Communication-Risk.md

 People don't rely on rigorous implementations of abstractions like computers do; we make do with fuzzy definitions of concepts and ideas.
 We rely on [Abstraction](Glossary#abstraction) to move between the name of a thing and the _idea of a thing_.

 While machines only process _information_, people's brains run on concepts and ideas.
-For people, abstraction is critical: nothing exists unless we have a name for it.
-Our world is just atoms, but we don't think like this.  _The name is the thing_.
+For people, abstraction is critical: nothing exists unless we have a name for it. <!-- tweet-end --> Our world is just atoms, but we don't think like this.  _The name is the thing_.

 > "The famous pipe.
 How people reproached me for it!
 And yet, could you stuff my pipe?
 No, it's just a representation, is it not?
 So if I had written on my picture “This is a pipe”, I'd have been lying!" - [Rene Magritte, of _The Treachery of Images_](https://en.wikipedia.org/wiki/The_Treachery_of_Images)